jmquigley/util.log/README.md

 The module contains the following functions:

 - `.configure({})` - overrides the default configuration settings (settings listed above).
-- `.info({string})` - writes an info message to the log.
+- `.info({string}[, filename])` - writes an info message to the log.
 These are written in green when color is enabled.
-- `.warn({string})` or `warning()` - prints a warning message to the log.
+- `.warn({string}[, filename])` or `warning()` - prints a warning message to the log.
 These are written in yellow when color is enabled.
-- `.error({string})` - prints an error message to the log.
+- `.error({string}[, filename])` - prints an error message to the log.
 If the console logging is enabled, then it also writes to console.error.
 These are written in red when color is enabled.
-- `.event({string}, [{id}])` - writes an event message (these are for react/redux events).
+- `.event({string}[, {id}, filename])` - writes an event message (these are for react/redux events).
 Used to track actions as they occur.
 These are written to both the messages and the events log.
 They are written in blue when color is enabled.